-Please provide data for the 2007 cohort if available.
-If 2007 cohort data are not available, provide data for the 2006 cohort.
+Please provide data for the 2014 cohort if available.
+If 2014 cohort data are not available, provide data for the 2013 cohort.

-2007 Cohort
+2014 Cohort

-B12 Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: 919 Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:
+B12 Initial 2014 cohort, total of first-time, full-time degree/certificate-seeking students: 672 B13 Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2014 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 672 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: 20 B17 Completers of programs of at least two but less than four years (total):